-When it comes to attempting to kill poison ivy plants growing around your property, you might be surprised to find out that fall is one of the best times of all to tackle the problem.
+When it comes to attempting to kill poison ivy plants growing around your property, you might be surprised to find out that you can kill this ominous plant without having to resort to harsh chemicals.

 Poison ivy can be a nightmare for gardeners and outdoor enthusiasts.
 Especially those who are highly allergic to its oily resin.
 Those who suffer from a bout with it can be in agony from the itching and rash for weeks on end.